-§ A.2.3.1 Unless this obligation is placed on the Contractor pursuant to Section A.3.3.2.1, the Owner shall purchase and maintain, from an insurance company or insurance companies lawfully authorized to issue insurance in the jurisdiction where the Project is located, property insurance written on a builder's risk "all-risks" completed value or equivalent policy form and sufficient to cover the total value of the entire Project on a replacement cost basis.
+§ A.2.3.1 Unless this obligation is placed on the Contractor pursuant to Section A.3.3.2.1, the Owner shall purchase and maintain, from an insurance company or insurance companies lawfully authorized to issue insurance in the jurisdiction where the Project is located, property insurance written on a builder's risk "allrisks" completed value or equivalent policy form and sufficient to cover the total value of the entire Project on a replacement cost basis.
 The Owner's property insurance coverage shall be no less than the amount of the initial contract Sum, plus the value of subsequent Modifications and labor performed and materials or equipment supplied by others.
 The property insurance shall be maintained until Substantial completion and thereafter as provided in Section A.2.3.1.3, unless otherwise provided in the Contract Documents or otherwise agreed in writing by the parties to this Agreement.
-This insurance shall include the interests of the Project as insureds.
+This insurance shall include the interests of the Owner, Contractor, Subcontractors, and Sub-subcontractors in the Project as insureds.
 This insurance shall include the interests of mortgagees as loss payees.